albertito/remoteu2f/INSTALL.md

     sudo cp pam_prompt_exec.so /lib/security

+### Configuring sshd

-Then, configure PAM for ssh (or sudo, or the service of your choice) by editing /etc/pam.d/sshd (or equivalent) and adding the following at the
+Configure PAM for ssh (or sudo, or the service of your choice) by editing `/etc/pam.d/sshd` (or equivalent) and adding the following at the bottom:
-bottom:

     auth required pam_prompt_exec.so /usr/local/bin/remoteu2f-cli pam --nullok

+sshd itself requires the following configuration settings to work properly.
+You can usually set them in `/etc/ssh/sshd_config`:

+    UsePAM yes
+    ChallengeResponseAuthentication yes

 ### Configuring a user

-Once you have completed the server install above, each each user that wants to use remoteu2f has to configure their client.
+Once you have completed the server install above, each each user that wants to use remoteu2f has to configure their account.

 Run `remoteu2f-cli init` and follow the instructions.